-What to Expect Immediately After the Exam
+What to Expect Right After the Exam

 After your colonoscopy, you will be monitored in a recovery area until most of the effects of the sedatives have worn off.
-You might feel some cramping or bloating because of the air introduced into the
+You might feel some cramping or bloating because of the air introduced into the colon during the procedure, but this should pass.

-Prior to your colonoscopy, you will need to arrange for someone you know to drive you home after the procedure.
+Before your colonoscopy, you will need to arrange for someone you know to drive you home after the procedure.
 Even though you will be awake when you leave, the medications you are given during the procedure can impair your judgment and reflexes for the rest of the day.

 “You will need a ride home, which means an actual person must meet you in the office/waiting area.
-Because the sedatives they give you during the exam affect everyone differently, the hospital will not let you take a cab, Uber, or Lyft home to ensure yoursafety .” — Amy Braid, an adult with CF, from the CF Community Blog
+Because the sedatives they give you during the exam affect everyone differently, the hospital will not let you take a cab, Uber, or Lyft home to ensure your safety.” — Amy Braid, an adult with CF, from the CF Community Blog

 You should be able to go back to your normal diet after the exam, but your doctor may recommend that you stay away from certain foods and activities -- especially if a polyp is removed.
 Talk to your colonoscopist and cystic fibrosis care team to discuss the right post-exam plan for you.